leizhangg/-AWS-Streaming-and-Analyzing-Finance-Data-with-Kinesis-Lambda-Athena-and-Python/README.md

 The tasks of this project are provisioning a Lambda function to generate near real time finance data records for interactive querying, generating a real time data pipeline for finance data records, and analyzing data based on requests.

-The tasks includes 3 parts:
+The tasks include 3 parts:
   - Infrastructure
     - Data Transformer
     - Data Collector
     - Data Analyzer
     - Data Visualization
   - Data Collection
-  - Data Visulization
+  - Data Visualization

 ### Infrastructure